 Spuds McKenzie.
 Spud.
 Killer.
 Buzz.
 Derry-boy.

 My husband gave all of our kids nicknames.
-Many nicknames for each of them.
-It’s a sign of affection to get one from Alan.
+Many nicknames for each of them, and it’s a sign of affection to get one.
 He never really ponders them; they just fly out of his mouth and somehow stick.
 Those listed above are some of the ones he gave our son Derek early on.

 Now that Derek is older his nicknames have changed.
-When Derek had a job delivering pizza he became “pizza man.”
-Since he’s now a teacher Alan calls him “The Professor.”
-Or if he’s on the soccer field it changes to “Coach.”
+When Derek had a job delivering pizza he became “pizza man”.
+Now that he’s a teacher Alan calls him “The Professor”.
+Or if he’s on the soccer field it changes to “Coach”.

 But my favorite nickname for Derek is “son.”
 The word alone carries a depth of meaning.
 In many ways it defines our relationship because it represents all our shared experiences, shared memories, and shared struggles.
 It means we are family, with all the rights and privileges that come with it.
 Most of all, it means that because he is my son, he can count on me to be there for him.
 There is nothing that Derek can do that will make me quit loving him.

 Redeemed (Psalm 107:1-3; Isaiah 35:8-10; Isaiah 51:9-11).
 Friend (Luke 5:20 Luke 12:4; John 15:14-15).
 Beloved (Colossians 3:12, KJV).

 My favorite nickname?
 Child of God.
 (John 1:12-13; 1 John 3:1-2; Romans 8:14) It reflects who I am to Him.
 He deliberately chose that word because He knew it’s one I could understand and relate to.
 It communicates the depth of His love for me.

 I love Derek—and all my kids—very imperfectly.
 God is a perfect Father who loves us without condition.
 Without measure.
 Without flaw.
 There is nothing I can do that will change the fact of His love for me.